-There was a large turnout on Thursday 23 May 2019 for the inauguration of the Iris Ceramica Historical Museum, dedicated to the story of a journey initiated by Romano Minozzi, founder and President of the Group in 1961, and carried forward today by his daughter Federica.
+There was a large turnout on Thursday 23 May 2019 for the inauguration of the Iris Ceramica Group’s Museo Storico, dedicated to the story of a journey initiated by Romano Minozzi, founder and President of the Group in 1961, and carried forward today by his daughter Federica.

 The Historical Museum, which is now part of Museimpresa – the Italian association of company museums and archives promoted by Assolombarda and Confindustria – is dedicated to all the people who have been part of Iris Ceramica Group, contributing to the development of its products and the success of the holding company.